-Jeff Bezos took part in an interview recently in which he outlined his strategy for dealing with order Fulfilment problems on his own Amazon account.
-Yes you read that correctly, Jeff Bezos buys items on Amazon just like everyone else and the Fulfilment centre even messes up his orders from time to time!
+Jeff Bezos took part in an interview recently in which he outlined his strategy for dealing with order Fulfillment problems on his own Amazon account.
+Yes you read that correctly, Jeff Bezos buys items on Amazon just like everyone else and the Fulfillment centre even messes up his orders from time to time!

 But why should Amazon go to so much trouble?